Hubble-Labs/iris/README.md

 **NOTE**: Special considerations must be made when configuring your node based on what Ethereum chain you're using, the URL to your Ethereum node, URL to your database, etc.
 Detailed instructions can be found here: https://docs.chain.link/docs/running-a-chainlink-node

-### Run Chainlink Node

 **NOTE**: By default, chainlink will run in TLS mode.
-For local development you can disable this by setting the following env vars:
+10. For local development you can disable this by setting the following env vars:

 ```
 CHAINLINK_DEV=true